rademacher-p/stats-learn/README.md

 Trained learner loss = 0.951
 ```

-The `results` module provides various functions that enable fair and reproducible evaluations, as well as provide
-visualizations and formatted output.
-Furthermore, they allow convenient assessments for different learner
-hyperparameters, modifying attributes and re-fitting as needed.

 The code below can be executed after the previous snippet.
 The `data_assess` function provides replication of the
-functionality above, including a Markdown-formatted loss table and a plot showing how the `predict` functions fit
+functionality above, including a loss table and a graphic showing how the `predict` functions fit the training data.
-the training data.
-The `model_assess` function performs Monte Carlo approximation of the expected loss by repeatedly
+The `model_assess` function performs Monte Carlo approximation of the expected loss by repeatedly generating and
-generating and evaluating on new datasets, enabling statistically meaningful assessments.
-Observe that it can be used
+evaluating on new datasets, enabling statistically meaningful evaluation.
+Observe that it can be used for both
-for both visualization of both the prediction statistics and of the average loss.
+visualization of both the prediction statistics and of the average loss.

 ```python
 from stats_learn import results